 About Anastasia Sidorova

-OPERA PERFORMER & VOCAL COACH
+OPERA SINGER & VOCAL COACH

 About Anastasia

-This season, Anastasiia sings Madame Flora (Baba) in a film of The Medium with Curtis Opera Theatre, as well as performing Mahlers’ « Lieder eines fahrenden Gesellen» with Curtis Chamber Ensemble under the baton of Robert Kahn.
+In the 2021-22 season, Mrs. Sidorova sang Sesto in MERCY, a film by the Curtis Opera Theatre based on Mozart’s La Clemenza di Tito, Madame Flora (Baba) in a film of The Medium, as well as performed Mahlers’ «Lieder eines fahrenden Gesellen» with Curtis Chamber Ensemble under the baton of Robert Kahn.

 Performance Experience Highlights